 Our students are award winners at the international and university-, state- and nation-wide levels.
 We give our graduates cutting-edge nutrition education and research experience so they shine as leaders in their careers.

-- Four experts to present obesity-related research at symposium one month ago
+- Four experts to present obesity-related research at symposium about 6 months ago

-- UGA SNAP-Ed team recognized as part of 30-year celebration 8 months ago
+- UGA SNAP-Ed team recognized as part of 30-year celebration one year ago